Ben Affleck, Jennifer Garner $130 Million Divorce Held Off For Financial Benefit

 However, TMZ later debunked these sources and said that Ben Affleck and Jennifer Garner’s divorce is very much on the table.
 They are looking forward to dedicated co-parenting of Violet, 11, Seraphina, 8, and Samuel, 5.
 The couple still goes on vacations together with their kids and have been photographed sharing happy moments.

-There were rumors that the Batman v.
-Superman actor was caught cheating on Garner with their kids’ nanny but such reports were later trashed by the actress.
+There were rumors that the Batman v Superman actor was caught cheating on Garner with their kids’ nanny but such reports were later trashed by the actress.
 She revealed in her interview that the couple had separated long before media started reporting on the extra-marital affair.
 She cleared the air that the nanny plays no role in their divorce announcement.

 Jennifer Garner and Ben Affleck’s divorce announcement came as a shock for fans.
 Their 10 years of marriage had really set relationship goals.
-There is no definite reason revealed behind their separation, but Garner had said that Affleck failed to be emotionally present.
-The 44-year-old actress said that the Batman v.
-Superman actor can cast quite a shadow, and she could feel his absence.
+There is no definite reason revealed behind their separation but Garner had said that Affleck failed to be emotionally present.
+The 44-year-old actress said that the Batman v Superman actor can cast quite a shadow and she could feel his absence.

 If reports are to be believed then Ben and Jen’s decision to hold off divorce for future financial gains is going to be a difficult journey.
-Randy Kessler, an Atlanta-based lawyer, revealed further that reconciliation is possible among the couple over time if they care.
+Randy Kessler, an Atlanta-based lawyer revealed further that reconciliation is possible among couple over time if they care.

 “We see reconciliation more often when there’s passion, even anger.
 It’s when people truly don’t care anymore and are emotionless that reconciliation seems the least possible.”

 The duo is constantly in the news and remaining close after separation will bring the testing time for the couple.
-Ben Affleck and Jennifer Garner have not officially commented on a final divorce filing, settlement amount or plan.
+Ben Affleck and Jennifer Garner have not officially commented on final divorce filing and settlement amount or plan.

 [Featured Image by Christopher Polk/Getty Images for VH1]